turnt-wookie/swimming-pool/README.md

 // To use the connection pool first we have to place a config.json
 // with the data described above and reference it like this:
 String filePath = new File("").getAbsolutePath();
-String configurationFilePath = filePath + "/main/src/config.json";
+String configurationFilePath = filePath + "/main/src/config.json"; // Or wherever your config file is.

 try {
   // First we instanciate the pool